AidaDk1/busbookingsystem/README.md

 # busbookingsystem

-Team members:Aida Dosmurat kyzy
+Team members:Aida Dosmurat kyzy,
-Erkinay Shamshidinova
+Erkinay Shamshidinova COM19A

+We created a Online Bus Booking System in Asp.net C#, You can book a bus ticket using this web application, and also you can add your Bus and Bus details in this web Application.

 Online Bus booking System is a Web based application,That works with in centralized network.It provides facility to reserved seats,different type of enquiry which need and instant and quick reservation